noisecapella/receipt-schema/README.md

 Schema
 ------

+This should be considered schema version 0.001, or something to that effect.

 Something which is compact and describes the essentials of a receipt, for easy import into Quicken or easy bill splitting.

 This must be compact to make the QR code as easy to scan as possible.
 I'm not sure whether the roughly 4000 character limit will matter for restaurant receipts.